edx/frontend-auth/README.rst

    npm i --save @edx/frontend-auth

 ``frontend-auth`` uses `axios interceptors <https://github.com/axios/axios#interceptors>`__ to ensure that a valid JWT cookie exists in your user’s browser before making any API requests.
-If a valid JWT cookie does not exist, it will attempt to obtain a new valid JWT cookie using a refresh token if one exists in cookies.
+If a valid JWT cookie does not exist, it will attempt to refresh the JWT cookie.
 Instead of referencing axios directly, you should obtain an http client by calling the ``getAuthenticatedApiClient`` function provided by ``frontend-auth``:

 ::